 Good governance practices of investee companies of the Sub-Fund are evaluated across various steps of the security selection process.
 Governance safeguards are inherent in the Sub-Investment Manager’s level norms-based screening as well as the Sub-Investment Manager’s PAI processes for the Sub-Fund.

 Furthermore, at the Sub-Fund level, investee companies are screened for good governance principles at the point of investment and on an ongoing basis.
-This screening process includes sound management structures, employee relations, remuneration of staff and tax compliance, and is based on third party data, and/or a proprietary assessment.
+This screening process includes sound management structures, employee relations, remuneration of staff and tax compliance, and is based on third-party data, and/or a proprietary assessment.

-A proprietary assessment will be used and may take precedence over the third-party data, when the Sub-Investment Manager determines to engage with the investee companies or the Sub-Investment Manager otherwise evidences the good governance practices of investee companies, or when third party data is lacking, the Sub-Investment Manager applies these principles by assessing issues including, but not limited to: companies’ board composition and oversight, executive compensation, labor management and human capital and tax controversies.
+A proprietary assessment will be used and may take precedence over the third-party data, when the Sub-Investment Manager determines to engage with the investee companies or the Sub-Investment Manager otherwise evidences the good governance practices of investee companies, or when third- party data is lacking, the Sub-Investment Manager applies these principles by assessing issues including but not limited to: companies’ board composition and oversight, executive compensation, labor management and human capital and tax controversies.

 The selection of these specific indicators is subject to change from time to time although the overall principles will remain.
 Where the Sub-Investment Manager identifies any areas for improvement, and subject to an overall assessment of good governance, it may engage with the relevant investee company to seek improvements before choosing to divest, which will typically occur within 90 days.
 The assessment is not applicable to any cash, cash equivalent or derivatives investment or investments in securities issued by sovereigns or government-related entities.

 The Sub-Fund is to invest at least 85% of its net assets in a diversified portfolio of companies who are leaders in making positive contributions to climate change (“Climate Leaders”) as defined by the Sub-Investment Manager or companies which are sustainable investments making a contribution to climate change, but do not fully satisfy the Sub-Investment Manager’s criteria to be a Climate Leader.
-In order to select companies that are Climate Leaders, the Sub-Investment Manager will consider companies that have: (i) committed to Science-Based Targets with the Science Based Targets initiative (SBTi); or (ii) lower relative carbon intensity that is within the lowest 35% of their given industry; or (iii) a significant portion of revenues resulting from climate solutions including, but not limited to, renewable energy, energy efficiency or electric vehicles.
+In order to select companies that are Climate Leaders, the Sub-Investment Manager will consider companies that have: (i) committed to Science-Based Targets with the Science Based Targets initiative (SBTi); or (ii) lower relative carbon intensity that is within the lowest 35% of their given industry; or (iii) a portion of revenues resulting from climate solutions including, but not limited to, renewable energy, energy efficiency or electric vehicles.
 It is anticipated that at least 80% of the Sub-Fund’s net assets will be invested in Climate Leaders.

 To select companies which are sustainable investments contributing to climate change but do not fully satisfy the Sub-Investment Manager’s criteria to be a Climate Leader, the Sub-Investment Manager will consider companies that have: (i) lower relative carbon intensity relative to the Sub-Fund’s benchmark; or (ii) lower water intensity relative to the Sub-Fund’s benchmark; or (iii) lower waste intensity relative to the Sub-Fund’s benchmark.

 The exposures to these investments will be direct.
-The Sub-Fund may use derivatives for investment, hedging and/or efficient portfolio management purposes.
+The Sub-Fund may use derivatives for hedging and/or efficient portfolio management purposes.
 However, derivatives instruments will not be used to attain the sustainable investment objective of the Sub-Fund.

 The sustainable investment objective of the Sub-Fund is measured and monitored throughout the lifecycle of an investment using the sustainability indicators.
 These are: